cobaltpngsituation/cobaltpngsituation/README.md

 I block/hide freely if you have harassed me or meet my dni criteria

+I can be blunt/brutally honest if smth is bothering me

 If you have an issue with me, please reach out.
 I'd rather civilly sort things

 I'm bad at explaining things + need refreshers sometimes